anilanar/gbd/README.md

 # 🐸 `gbd.macro`

-> Prints and returns the value of a given expression for quick and dirty debugging.

-This is a shameless port of rust's `dbg!` macro.
+`gbd.macro` is a [babel plugin macro](https://github.com/kentcdodds/babel-plugin-macros) that "prints and returns the value of a given expression for quick and dirty debugging".
+It is a shameless port of rust's `dbg!` macro.

 `gbd.macro` is Typescript ready!

+---

 ## How to use